Character

 [Refer to the evidence called in rebuttal by the Crown.]

-Counsel for [the accused] and counsel for the Crown have placed arguments before you as to whether you should find that [the accused] is a person of good character or not based upon this evidence.
-It is necessary for you, therefore, to have regard to the totality of the evidence relating to the character of [the accused] and determine whether you consider that [the accused] is a person generally of good character.
+Counsel for the accused and counsel for the Crown have placed arguments before you as to whether you should find that the accused is a person of good character or not based upon this evidence.
+It is necessary for you, therefore, to have regard to the totality of the evidence relating to the character of the accused and determine whether you consider that the accused is a person generally of good character.

-If you find that [the accused] is a person of good character, you may take that evidence into account in favour of [the accused] in the following [way(s)] … [the good character direction in the previous direction should be adapted to the instant case].
+If you find that the accused is a person of good character, you may take that evidence into account in favour of the accused in the following [way(s)] … [the good character direction in the previous direction should be adapted to the instant case].

-Indeed, if you are not satisfied that [the accused] is a person of good character, the law requires you to put all considerations of character out of your minds in determining whether you are satisfied beyond reasonable doubt that [the accused] is guilty of the crime charged.
+Indeed, if you are not satisfied that the accused is a person of good character, the law requires you to put all considerations of character out of your minds in determining whether you are satisfied beyond reasonable doubt that the accused is guilty of the crime charged.
 That is a direction of law that you are bound by your oaths [or affirmations] to follow during your deliberations.

 [2-410] Suggested direction — character raised by one co-accused

-[Accused A] has raised the question of [his/her] good character, whereas [Accused B] has not.
+[Accused A] has raised the question of their good character, whereas [Accused B] has not.
 I warn you that you should not be prejudiced in any way, or seek to draw any adverse inferences against [Accused B] because of that situation.

 [2-430] Suggested direction — bad character (where not introduced as evidence of tendency)

-You have heard evidence that [the accused] has a prior conviction for … [give details of record].
+You have heard evidence that the accused has a prior conviction for … [give details of record].
 This has been given in evidence because … [state the legal reason for which this evidence was allowed].

 Now there is a danger about which I must warn you, and that is the possibility that such evidence will set off in your minds the following prohibited line of reasoning